Battle of Luding Bridge: The battle at the bridge

 At last one Red crawled up over the bridge flooring, uncapped a grenade and tossed it with perfect aim into the enemy redoubt.
-Nationalist officers ordered the rest of the planking torn up.
+Desperate, the officers ordered the rest of the planking torn up.
 It was already too late.
 More Reds were crawling into sight.
 (Kerosene) was thrown on the planking and it began to burn.
 By then about twenty Reds were moving forward on the hands and knees, tossing grenade after grenade into the enemy machine-gun nest.

 As a reward, every surviving member of the volunteer team was awarded a fountain-pen, a notebook, a pair of chopsticks, a Zhongshan suit, and an enamel drinking mug, and this was significant at the time in terms of Chinese Red Army's standard: the reward was equivalent of at least half a decade's salary of an ordinary Chinese Red Army soldier.
 The political commissar of the 4th regiment, Yang Chengwu, also received the same reward.

 Despite their rewards, none of the survivors lived to see the establishment of the People's Republic.
 The duty squad commander of the 4th squad of the 2nd company Liu Zihua (刘梓华) was killed in January 1949 when liberating Tianjin during the Pingjin Campaign, and the commander of the 2nd company, Liao Dazhu (廖大珠) was the last to die; he was killed in the battle to liberate Shanghai in May 1949.
 The commander of the 4th regiment, Huang Kaixiang (黄开湘) did not survive either; after the Long March, the regimental commander was struck with malaria and he accidentally shot himself while under the convulsive effects of the disease.
 At the Luding Bridge memorial museum, specially built to commemorate the event, only four out of the 22 pillars had names engraved, while the rest were unnamed.
 For the pillar with the name of the deputy squad commander of the 4th squad of the 2nd company, Liu Zihua (刘梓华), his head statue was also engraved.